Woman alleges San Francisco firefighter injected her with sedative at abortion protest

 Kareim McKnight, who is being represented by well-known civil rights attorney John Burris, filed the federal lawsuit against San Francisco, as well as its police and fire departments on Tuesday, demanding damages for being assaulted and given medication without her consent.

-San Francisco police and the San Francisco Fire Department referred all comment Wednesday to the city attorney's office, which has not yet responded to inquiries.
+San Francisco police and the San Francisco Fire Department referred all comment Wednesday to the city attorney's office.
+City Attorney David Chiu told KTVU he could not comment because the city had not yet been served.

 According to the suit, McKnight and her friend, Amanda Piasecki, were at the Warriors playoff game at Chase Center on June 13 against the Boston Celtics.